Using your personal information

 What are your rights?

-You have a right to access your personal information, to object to the processing of your personal information, to rectify, to erase, to restrict and to port your personal information (please note however that this is likely to affect our ability to provide support to you in the most effective way, if at all).
+You have a right to access your personal information, to object to the processing of your personal information, to rectify, to erase and to restrict your personal information (please note, however, that exercising these rights may compromise your ability to participate due to the operation’s contractual funding constraints).

 If you are unhappy with the way in which your personal information has been processed, you may in the first instance contact the University Data Protection Officer using the contact details above.